Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

 Don’t miss our detailed update of last year: What are the impacts of Coronavirus on the Spanish Real Estate Market?

 Spanish real estate return was above 10% in May 2019

 Of course, the uncertainty on the economy that comes from Covid was noticeable in 2019 and 2020 but since 2021, the market is rebounding strongly both in terms of transactions and prices.
 Have a look at our Spanish real estate quarterly report for more.

 Have a look at our interactive chart (yes when you come back, it will be updated)

-Mortgage rates in Spain are at the lowest levels ever at 1.8%
+Mortgage rates in Spain are very close to the lowest levels ever at 1.7%

 Have a quick look at our Spanish mortgage calculator if you want to know what is your purchasing power to buy a property in Spain:

 The first real positive return since the crisis of 2008 came in early 2014 … six years ago…